-Your travel plans are set.
-Your passport is ready.
-But, do you know what might be lurking in the food on your plate as you travel outside the U.S.?
-The World Health Organization estimates that 2 million people die each year from contaminated food or drinking water.
-That’s about 1 in 10 people!
+The World Health Organization estimates that 600 million people fall sick each year from contaminated food or drinking water.
+That’s about one in 10 people!

 Risks range from:

-- Mild: travelers' diarrhea.
+- Mild: travelers' diarrhea

-- Serious: hepatitis A or typhoid, which can have long-term health effects.
+- Serious: hepatitis A or typhoid, which can have long-term health effects

-- Fatal: illness caused by harmful bacteria, parasites, viruses and chemical substances.
+- Fatal: illness caused by harmful bacteria, parasites, viruses and chemical substances

 If you're traveling, follow these tips:

-Tip #1 Plan Ahead
+Tip #1: Plan Ahead

 - Research your destination.
 Anticipate issues, food safety or otherwise, that could arise during your trip.

 - Find out about the water supply.
-Check if your destination has a drinkable water supply and medical care that is available in case you do become ill.
-The Centers for Disease Control and Prevention Travelers' Health and U.S. Department of State Travel Information are two excellent resources.
+Check if your destination has a drinkable water supply and medical care that is available in case you become ill.
+The Centers for Disease Control and Prevention Travelers' Health and U.S. Department of State Travel Information are two resources.

 Tip #2: Visit a Health Care Provider Before You Go